DipankarBahirvani/customer-segmentation/README.md

 ## Requirements
 * Docker is needed to run the project in a containerized manner
 * Additionally, the project also supports local runs without docker.
-To run the project locally a venv with python3.10 is needed.
+To run the project locally a virtual environment with python3.10 is needed.

 ## Getting Started